LAW ENFORCEMENT SPECIAL AGENT (OSBI), G22

 This job family consists of five levels which are distinguished by the complexity of job assignments, expertise required to complete assigned duties, level of experience and degree of responsibility and accountability for providing leadership and direction to others.

-This is the basic level where employees are assigned responsibilities involving entry level work in a training status to build skills in conducting various types of investigations, interviewing witnesses, collecting and analyzing evidence and other related duties.
+This is the basic level where employees are assigned responsibilities involving entry level investigative work to build skills in conducting various types of investigations, interviewing witnesses, collecting and analyzing evidence and other related duties.
 In this role, they will primarily assist higher-level agents in completing work activities related to the investigation of various crimes or other incidents.

-Education and Experience requirements at this level are contained in Title 74 O.S.
-Section 150.8A: “An Agent, at the time of his appointment to the Bureau, shall be at least twenty-one (21) years of age and shall possess a bachelor’s degree from an accredited college or university.”
+Education and Experience requirements at this level are those contained in Title 74 O.S.
+Section 150.8A: “An Agent, at the time of appointment to the Bureau, shall be at least twenty-one (21) years of age and shall possess a bachelor’s degree from an accredited college or university" and two years of law enforcement experience with a governmental law enforcement agency and must be a certified CLEET peace officer or posses a certification by reciprocity agreement from another state.

 This is the career level where employees are fully trained in the performance of basic criminal investigative duties and perform a broad range of general criminal and other investigations.
 This will include independent responsibility for conducting investigations of major crimes and offenses or participating as a member of a team in covert investigations, raids, surveillance or other activities and performing other essential functions associated with the position.